 - Bobcat badge is earned first, before all other ranks.
 The trail to Bobcat involves learning the Cub Scout Promise, Law of the Pack, and signs and symbols of Cub Scouting, with an introduction to Character Connections®.
 After earning the Bobcat rank, new members begin work on the rank appropriate to their age: Tiger Cub, Wolf, Bear, or Webelos.

-- Tiger Cub rank is for boys who are in the first grade (or are 7 years old).
+- Tiger Cub rank is for youth who are in the first grade (or are 7 years old).

-- Wolf rank is for boys who have completed first grade or are 8 years old.
+- Wolf rank is for youth who have completed first grade or are 8 years old.

-- Bear rank is for boys who have completed second grade or are 9 years old.
+- Bear rank is for youth who have completed second grade or are 9 years old.

-- Webelos, an acronym for “We’ll Be LOyal Scouts,” is the rank for boys who have completed third grade or are 10 years old.
+- Webelos, an acronym for “We’ll Be LOyal Scouts,” is the rank for youth who have completed third grade or are 10 years old.

 - Arrow of Light Award is Cub Scouting’s highest rank.
 It is earned after fulfilling the requirements for the Webelos badge, usually during the second-year Webelos program.